 The American Hairless Terrier is the only hairless dog breed indigenous to the United States, and the breed’s creation was something of a happy accident.
-Today, the American Hairless Terrier is known as an active companion dog and an especially great choice for allergy sufferers.
+Today, the breed is known as an active companion dog and an especially great choice for allergy sufferers.

-Some fans of the new breed abbreviate the name American Hairless Terrier to AHT, while some refer to them as hairless Rat Terriers.
+Some fans of the new breed abbreviate the name to AHT, while some refer to them as hairless Rat Terriers.
 Although these are purebred dogs, you may still find them in shelters and rescues.
 Remember to adopt!
 Don’t shop if this is the breed for you.

 Like all terriers, the American Hairless Terrier is a curious, spunky, and intelligent dog breed.
-They can thrive in a larger family home with kids or with an active urban dweller in an apartment or condo.
+They can thrive in larger family homes with kids or with active urban dwellers in apartments or condos.
 If you’re looking for a small dog who enjoys snuggling, being a goof, and alerting you to potential dangers, the American Hairless Terrier just might be the dog for you!

-See below for complete list of American Hairless Terrier dog breed facts and traits!
+See below for complete list of dog breed traits and facts about American Hairless Terriers!

 American Hairless Terrier Dog Breed Pictures

 American Hairless Terrier Dog Breed Pictures, Characteristics, & Facts

 Weight:10 to 16 pounds

 More About This Breed